Plant Genetics and Crop Improvement (MSc)

 Open to UK, EU and International applicants.
 Course intake is in late September each year.

-For more information on references and English language proficiency requirements, click here
+For more information on references and English language proficiency requirements, click here.

-Compulsory Modules:
+Component Modules:

-• Plant Genomics and Biotechnology
+• Plant Genetics, Bioinformatics and Biotechnology

 • Target Traits for Crop Improvement